 Dr Ford said the war saw women taking on roles traditionally reserved for males, in their absence.

 Much has changed since the events the interviewees recalled were playing out in reality.

 Dr Ford said the project sought to challenge the historical invisibility of farm women’s labour.

-The seminar was presented by Bendigo Library, BRAC and La Trobe University.
+The seminar was presented by Bendigo Library, Bendigo Regional Archives Centre and La Trobe University.

 Have you signed up to the Bendigo Advertiser's daily newsletter and breaking news emails?
 You can register below and make sure you are up to date with everything that's happening in central Victoria.